10 min read

 HDS is a mandatory French certification that governs how personal health data can be legally hosted and managed.

-Introduced by the French Agence du Numérique en Santé (ANS), it applies to all technical providers including cloud platforms, hosting companies, and managed service providers who store or process this type of sensitive data.
-(We’ll define exactly what qualifies as health data in a moment.)
+Introduced by the French Agence du Numérique en Santé (ANS), It applies to providers that host personal health data falling within the HDS framework on behalf of another organization or individual, including cloud platforms, hosting providers, and other technical service providers performing the relevant hosting activities.
+We’ll define exactly what qualifies as health data in a moment.

 The HDS framework ensures that providers like Scalingo adhere to the highest levels of security and confidentiality, on par with standards seen in critical sectors like banking or national defense.